-The most successful and popular SSD interface till this time is the M.2 interface.
+The most successful and popular SSD form till this time is the M.2 factor.
 Also, known as NGFF (Next Generation Form Factor), the M.2 devices come in a very small form factor.
 It is basically the next and advanced version of mSATA.
 The mSATA form factor has a width of 30 mm whereas the M.2 became much more compact with a 22 mm width.

 The M.2 ports have become very popular on desktop motherboards and laptop motherboards as well.
 Also, the M.2 SSDs are becoming cheaper day by day.
 But, lots of people have confusions about this form factor.
 Before starting, if you are here to clear your confusion about the M.2 SATA and M.2 NVMe form factor, you should read this article.